Andean Wedding Ceremony in Soraypampa surrounded by the Sacred Mountains of Salkantay and Humantay

 • Andean Wedding Ceremony

-Your wedding ceremony will be set up in a marvelous natural environment with the towering Mountain Salkantay high up above the valley.
-An Andean priest is in charge of the ceremony who conducts the service according to the Andean rituals and traditions.
+Your wedding ceremony will be set up in a unique natural environment, with the towering Salkantay Mountain high up above the valley, making for the perfect backdrop.
+An Andean priest is in charge of the ceremony who conducts the service according to the local Andean rituals and traditions.

 • Paqo or Alto Misayoc